Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/index.md

 This section consists of three modules:

-- Module 1: Advocacy &ndash; Building Soft Skills for Impact
+- Module 1: Advocacy&mdash;Building Soft Skills for Impact
-- Module 2: Mediation and Community &ndash; Liaison and Networking
+- Module 2: Mediation and Community&mdash;Liaison and Networking
 - Module 3: Efficient Communication (Written, Verbal and Visual)